trickaugusto/nest-api/README.md

 cd nest-api
 ```

-Now, dont forget: create environments.ts with ambient variables.
-Obs: To generate JWT_SECRET, you can use a site to generate, like this https://www.javainuse.com/jwtgenerator
+Now, dont forget: you need to do Configuration step.
+If you dont created environments.ts, back and do.
 If you created, lets go to next command:

 Running with docker: